moxley/moxley.github.io/source/_posts/2015-09-27-low-level-activerecord.markdown

 comments: true
 categories: activerecord programming rails
 ---
-With most large Rails projects, there is a need to bypass the normal ActiveRecord API, and get closer to the low-level SQL API.
-Here are a few useful methods for unlocking the confines of everyday ActiveRecord.
+With many Rails projects, there is occasionally a need to bypass the normal ActiveRecord API, and get closer to the low-level SQL API.
+Here are a few useful methods that bypass the confines of everyday ActiveRecord.

 ### #find_by_sql